oscar-system/oscar-website/index.md

 Discover more about our project and vision on our [About]({{site.baseurl}}/about) page.

-Questions about OSCAR, stuck on an example, or missing features (e.g., from GAP, Polyamke, or Singular)?
+Questions about OSCAR, stuck on an example, or missing features (e.g., from GAP, Polymake, or Singular)?
 Join our [Slack channel]({{site.baseurl}}/contact-and-support/#slack) — beginners and first-time users are very welcome.

 <div style="background: #f4f4f4;
   border: 2px solid #aaa;